schwering/shared-autofill/README.md

 ## Proposal

-We propose a new policy-controlled feature `shared-autofill` by which a parent frame can designate the trustworthiness of iframes as far as Autofill is concerned.
+We propose a new policy-controlled feature `shared-autofill` by which a parent document can designate the trustworthiness of child documents as far as Autofill is concerned.
 The browser shall treat this feature as a necessary condition for autofilling across origins.

 **Terminology.**